johnhearn/quantum_computing_workshop/01 - Introduction to the Qubit/ex01 - representing the qubit.md

 # Footnotes

 1. Another way to look at it is to turn the sphere upside down.
 Following the same argument we can see that by symmetry the weight of the `True` component should be *cos(π/2 - θ/2)*.
 This is equal to *sin(θ/2)*.
-2. This is one of the enigmas quantum mechanics.
+2. [Indeterminacy](https://en.wikipedia.org/wiki/Quantum_indeterminacy) is one of the enigmas of quantum mechanics.
 In fact, it is thought that the underlying "local" state of the qubit is hidden from view in a fundamental way.
-See Bell's Theorem.

-# Glossary

-1. *Unit* vector is often used in mathematics to mean "an arrow of length exactly 1.0".
-2. An a *unitary* operation means any operation on a unit vector which results in another unit vector.
-A rotation is one example.
+See also [Bell's Theorem](https://en.wikipedia.org/wiki/Bell%27s_theorem).